Impromptu Lentil Chili

 This time it was an impromptu lentil chili recipe that I actually whipped up earlier in the week.
 We had recently done a “deep-clean” of our pantry at the start of the new year, and found what felt like a lifetime supply of bags of lentils & beans & rice (oh my!)…

 Lentils are one of my favorite plant-based sources of protein in the legume category.
-Plant based proteins are not complete (providing all 9 essential amino acids), but legumes provide all the “complementary” amino acids we don’t get from other plant-based food sources like grains, nuts and seeds.
-They’re also loaded with all kinds of minerals, fiber and even some complex carbs to help sustain us and keep energy levels stable throughout the day.
+Plant based proteins aren’t “complete” (providing all 9 essential amino acids); however, legumes provide all the “complementary” amino acids that we don’t get from other plant-based food sources like grains, nuts and seeds.

 Cooking things like rice or lentils with bone broth is an added bonus, and not for everyone but great for some who are on a leaky gut healing journey!